mawag511/DWH-project/README.md

-# Integration of DWH and BI systems to videogame online-shop "Par".
+# Creation of DWH and BI systems for videogame online-shop "Par".

 > [!NOTE]
 > Due to confidentiality-related reasons, the repository does not contain documentation such as business requirements documents, test cases and S2T mappings.